 Residents of western states may qualify for in-state tuition.
 The Western Regional Graduate Program (WRGP) requires that students maintain current residency of WRGP state until degree completion.

 Scholarships are available for students.
-As a current student, you can apply for additional scholarships every semester.
+As a current student, you can apply for scholarships every semester.
 Some awards are based on program and course enrollment.

 Dual degree options for Master of Science programs include all of our MBA programs and all Business School Master of Science programs.
 We design a specific degree plan so you get through both programs as quickly and cost-effectively as possible.
 The amount of credits in each dual degree depends on the amount of overlap between degree programs.
 Eligible Master of Science programs include:

 If you are applying for both degrees, you will only need to submit one online application and pay one application fee.
 Be aware that you must meet specific admission standards for each degree.
 For more information about dual degree options and the application process, please contact BSchool.Admissions@ucdenver.edu.

 You can check your admission status online through the account you created for the online application.
-You will receive a final decision by email within two to three weeks from submission of all materials.
+You will receive a final decision by email within two to three weeks from the submission of all materials.

 The admissions committee considers each candidate’s entire record of achievement.
 This is demonstrated through: